-For both the state and federal credit, the amount you receive depends on your income, filing status and whether you have any “qualifying children” living with you.
+For both the state and federal credit, the amount you receive depends on your income, filing status, and number of “qualifying children.”
 Minnesota uses the same definition as the IRS for “qualifying child.”
-For more information, see “A Qualifying Child” on the IRS website.
+For more information, see “A Qualifying Child”

-Part-year residents and nonresidents must adjust their credit amount, based on the percentage of income they earned in Minnesota.
+Part-year residents are eligible for the credit even if they move into or out of Minnesota during the year.
+Part-year residents must adjust their credit based on the percentage of their income that’s taxable to Minnesota.
 To do so, complete Schedule M1NR, Nonresidents/Part-Year Residents

 and the worksheet in the Schedule M1WFC instructions

 American Indians must adjust their credit based on the amount of income taxable to Minnesota.
 For details, see the worksheet in the Schedule M1WFC instructions

 Military members whose home of record is Minnesota are considered residents for tax purposes.
 If you meet the requirements, you may claim the federal EITC and the Minnesota Working Family Credit.
 You may include nontaxable combat zone pay as earned income when calculating these credits.

 - you file with an Individual Taxpayer Identification Number (ITIN)

 - you are at the higher end of the income eligibility range for the federal credit, are married filing a joint return, and/or have three or more children (beginning in tax year 2012)